 Ceramic Metal Halide (CMH) – Future of Grow Lights

-We are proud to bring you another first for South Africa – Ceramic Metal Halide CMH Grow Lights.
-Future of HID.
+We are proud to bring you another first for South Africa – Ceramic Metal Halide CMH Grow Lights, the future of HID.

 If you want to keep your edge you will need to stay up to date with the latest lighting technology.
 Out with the old and in with the new!